trek/bower-analysis/questions.md

-## Files
+## Data Files
-query-clean.csv is the query results convreted to a csv query-clean-dedup.csv is the query results with dupes removed e.g. /ember/ and /ember both appeared.
+* query-clean.csv is the query results convreted to a csv
+* query-clean-dedup.csv is the query results with dupes removed e.g. /ember/ and /ember both appeared.
 This normalizes their data.
+* query-clean-dedup.json is query-clean-dedup.csv as json

+## AMD loaders are popular
+almond, requirejs, loader.js